wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-understanding-site-to-azure-protection.md

 ![VMM Site Deployment for replication between on-premises & Azure](./media/site-recovery-understanding-site-to-azure-protection/image00.png)

-Hyper-V Site deployment is same as that of VMM Deployment – only difference being Provider & Agent gets installed on the Hyper-V host itself.
+Hyper-V Site deployment is same as that of VMM Deployment â only difference being Provider & Agent gets installed on the Hyper-V host itself.

 ## Understanding the workflows